Evil Bong: Evil Bong 888: Infinity High (2022)

-In Beverly Hills, California, confirming the location where the franchise takes place, Rabbit opens up a restaurant hoping to give up on marijuana all together.
+In Beverly Hills, California, confirming the location where the franchise takes place, Rabbit opens up a restaurant hoping to give up on marijuana altogether.
 A woman named Tom Atkins gets hired by Rabbit to run for the restaurant, He explains he got the money to open it up due to Larnell being sucked into his mind and leaving behind cash.
 He introduces her to the rest of the crew.
 Vanessa and Nicki, a lesbian couple who both have ADHD and mostly text each other on their phones.
 Sal, a German chef who prides himself in his nationality.
 And Eebee, who's still bent on taking over the world, helps cook food for the restaurant.
 As the clock ticks to the Grand Opening, Rabbit and the Gang struggle after finding out they are fresh out of ingredients, drama ensues to the point where Rabbit is close to pressing a red button and getting high.

 Eebee and Sal decide to out aside their differences and start cooking with what they have got.
 Though in secrecy, Eebee puts weed in the ingredients Sal has, believing no one will care about what food they are eating when they are high.
 The first customers are a trio of women who grow horny from eating the weed-infected food.
 Next up are the Rednecks from 420 and High-5!, who each discuss getting into the cryptocurrency business.

 Nicki serves two customers named Barbie and Kendra, the two discuss life after the COVID-19 pandemic. afterwards, Joe Exotic meets the two and discusses his times helping lions and tigers.
 A woman named Karen begins causing trouble and frustrates both Nicki and Rabbit, the latter is tempted to push the red button but realizes if he pushes it, that Eebee gets to take over the restaurant and backs off again.
 But when Karen comes back with the police, reporting women with suggestive clothes, Rabbit finally pushes the button and comes out with the Weedblower from 420, and gets high, finally ready for the police take him away.
 Suddenly, Rabbit summons Larnell back to life, shocked to see his return, Larnell simply smokes a joint.
 Though Rabbit prepares to suck everyone into his mind permanently, Eebee sucks everyone into the Bong World instead, giving up on taking over the world for good.
 The Gang remain perfectly content with staying in the Bong World for all of Eternity.

 In the ending, The Gingerdead Man and The Gingerweed Man attend to the restaurant, confused about the restaurant being completely empty.